 According to a new report, Apple has significantly reduced production of its iPad line in recent months to provide scarce components for the iPhone 13, suggesting that the global chip shortage is having a greater impact on Cupertino than previously thought.

-Citing sources familiar with the matter, reported Now Nikkei Asia reports that iPad production over the past two months has been 50% below Apple's planned output.
+Citing sources familiar with the matter, reported Nikkei Asia now reports that iPad production over the past two months has been 50 percent below Apple's planned output.
 But Cupertino is not only cannibalizing the iPad but is also turning to older iPhone models to serve the increasingly hungry iPhone 13 supply chain.
 Like other companies, Apple's core hardware platforms use a number of common chips, including "legacy nodes" such as modems and power management silicon.
-Despite its superior purchasing power and preferential business arrangements, Apple is apparently vulnerable to the impact of the global chip crisis and has, according to the report, reallocated these components to keep iPhone 13 assembly plants running.
+Despite its superior purchasing power and preferential business agreements, Apple is apparently vulnerable to the effects of the global chip crisis and, according to the report, has reallocated these components to keep iPhone 13 assembly plants running.

 iPhone 13: Delivery bottlenecks cost Apple $6 billion